Canis Lupus, Wolf art by Steven Paul Carlson

 Panthera Pardus

 Every muscle relaxed with paws tucked in close, his lithe body low and snug to the terrain.
-Patient and motionless with perfect camouflage the leopard becomes virtually invisible to their prey.
+Patient and motionless with perfect camouflage, the leopard becomes virtually invisible to their prey.
 What animal can match this intense focus so unique to the feline?
-Whether it’s a big cat or small all cat owners are familiar with this distinct posture and look.
+Whether it’s a big cat or a small one, all cat owners are familiar with this distinct posture and look.

-This is a gicleé print hand colored by the artist.
-Steven Paul Carlson
+This is a giclée print by artist Steven Paul Carlson.
+Prints available at: https://www.legendarycreations.com https://www.stevenpaulcarlsonart.com